watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

 In this task, you will modify the CPU requirements for the web service so that it can scale out to more instances.

-1. From the navigation menu, select Deployments under Workloads.
+1. From the navigation menu, select **Deployments** under **Workloads**.
 From the view's Deployments list, select the web deployment.

 2. Select **Edit**.

-3. From the Edit a Deployment dialog, find the _cpu_ resource requirements for the web container.
-Change this value to "125m".
+3. From the Edit a Deployment dialog, find the `cpu` resource requirements for the web container.
+Change this value to `125m`.

    ![This is a screenshot of the Edit a Deployment dialog box with various displayed information about ports, env, and resources.
 The resources node, with cpu: 125m selected, is highlighted.](media/image142.png)

 4. Select **Update** to save the changes and update the deployment.

 5. From the navigation menu, select Replica Sets under Workloads.
-From the view's Replica Sets list select the web replica set.
+From the view's **Replica Sets** list select the web replica set.

 6. When the deployment update completes, four web pods should be shown in running state.

    ![Four web pods are listed in the Pods box, and all have green check marks and are listed as Running.](media/image143.png)

 7. Return to the browser tab with the web application loaded.
-Refresh the stats page at /stats to watch the display update to reflect the different api pods by observing the host name refresh.
+Refresh the stats page at / stats to watch the display update to reflect the different api pods by observing the host name refresh.

 ### Task 4: Perform a rolling update